iris-edu/webserviceshell/docs/ExampleService.md

 - A command-line script called **sample.py** - see listing below.
 - That Tomcat is installed.
-- A folder is available for storing files, in this example the fo/der is called /WSSHOME
+- A folder is available for storing files, in this example the folder is called /WSSHOME

 #### This procedure's objective is to:

-- create a web service called **mysrv/sample/1**, accessable at http://localhost:8080/mysrv/sample/1
+- create a web service called **mysrv/sample/1**, accessible at http://localhost:8080/mysrv/sample/1
 - have the web service deliver random numbers using parameter **num\_values**